jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 # Architecture Decisions

-This table offers an in-depth examination of key architecture decisions, shedding light on both high-priority choices previously mentioned and two additional significant decisions, Payment System Integration and User Authentication and Authorization, contributing to the overall development trajectory of our innovative ride-sharing platform.
+This section offers an in-depth examination of key architecture decisions, shedding light on both high-priority choices previously mentioned and two additional significant decisions, Payment System Integration and User Authentication and Authorization, contributing to the overall development trajectory of our innovative ride-sharing platform.

 <div class="formalpara-title">